birnybaum/Roast_Upgrade/README.md

     roast('example/subject1.nii',[],'multiprior','on')

-Run simulaiton on subject1 with default recipe, but use multiprior segmenations instead of spm.
+Run simulation on subject1 with default recipe, but use multiprior segmentations instead of spm.

 ## Installing MultiPrior